SaurVer/My-projects/README.md

 5) Extracted the relevant data for  unsupervised learning
 6) Trained the model(Local Outlier Factor and Isolation Forest) on this train data.
 And proceeded towards testing.
 7) Accuracy score and classification_report was generated to see the performance.
+# Stock Market clustering with KMeans, PCA.
+Unsupervised Learning
+This project was very challenging for me.
+It has improved my skills in both ML and Python.
+Here I have imported stock prices of different international stocks from yahoo and tried to cluster them in groups using KMeans clustering.
+Few highlights are-
+1) Learnt how to set up a pipepline in sklearn
+2) Applied the PCA dimensionality reduction to check if results improve
+3) Used normalizer function to normalize different stocks which can have a different scale of prices.
+If not standardized, the clustering will consider stocks with the same scale as one group. this will undermine other features.

+The whole p[rocess goes as follows-
+1) Data Loading- Made a dictionary consisting of 28 stocks with their tickers as their values
+3) Imported the tock related information from yahoo using pandas_datareader data package.
+4) Overviewed the data to find out that the data is multi-index.
+Rows as dates while columns as stock's name under the stock feature such as 'High, 'Low', 'Close', 'Open' etc.
+5) Basis of clustering was chosen to be the day-wise movement of individual stock prices
+6) Movement array was oobtained using numpy.
+7) The movement was visualised with matplotlib.
+It was found that the stock needs to be standardised.
+Setting up of the sklearn Pipieline.
+8) the pipeline consists of two elements namely: Normalizer()  and other the KMeans clustering.
+9) The results were obtained.
+After this PCA dimensionality reduction was used to reduce the different dates features into just two.
+10) KMeans was trained similarly and compared.
+11) Finally, the results were visualized using a complex set of codes.